adhi85/Music-Sharing-Portal/README.md

 # Music-Sharing-Portal Using Python Django
+## About
 • A basic website that allows users to upload music and share it with each other.
+• Users can register and login on the platform using Email.
+• Users can upload music files on the platform and have different visibility options i.e as public/private/protected.
+• Public Music File: Visible to all the users.
+• Private Music File: Visible to the user who has uploaded it.
+• Protected Music File: Visible to users who have access to the file using email.
+(When User uploads the music file user can add email addresses of other Users that can acces it.).

 ## How to run in local environment
 1. Clone this project